Jerry-Sun/jerry-sun.github.io/_posts/2024-06-09-time-is-a-flat-circle.md

 As Bitcoin Magazine puts it: "It makes it clear that the system being ignited by that very block takes a stand against the central bank policies enabled by a culture of easy money.
 Bitcoin, instead, would seek to restore accountability and antifragility through a monetary system based on sound money; one that can’t be debased or controlled, manipulated or manufactured to benefit a lucky few."

 I saw this newspaper page again today.
-My eyes wandered as usual to the famous headline at the bottom of the page.
+My eyes narrowed as usual to the famous headline at the bottom of the page.
 But this time, I noticed something else.
-Something I had always overlooked before.
+Something I always overlooked before.

 "Israel prepares to send tanks and troops into Gaza"

-January 3, 2009.
+Saturday January 3 2009.

 Time is a flat circle.